Norky101/CRYPTOCURRENCY-TRADING-BOT-WITH-GUI/READme.md

 ***CRYPTOCURRENCY-LIVE-TRADING-BOT***

+***Initial goal:***

+Decrease the amount of time logging in and setting up the environment so I could capitalize on a fast-moving market.

 ***What does it do?***

 This program utilizes the Coinbase Pro Sandbox API to autonomously execute a selection of functions, such as: placing a market buy order, a sell order, checking the 24-hour price percentage change, and more.